 Connect using C#

 We have created a console application.
-The code below ensures connection to Dynamics 365 and retrieves the first rows from the role table.
+The code below ensures a connection to Dynamics 365 and retrieves the first rows from the role table.

 Note